 7. South African Airways Economy Class — Dubai to Cape Town

 Getting back to basics, there are some niche awards within Africa that are a particularly good value with ANA Mileage Club.
 Perhaps you already used another airline to fly to Dubai.
 You can book an award in economy class from Dubai to Cape Town for just 30,000 miles round trip.
-After paying $144 in surcharges, redeeming miles is still a good value at 4.1 CPM.
+After paying $144 in surcharges,

 8. Lufthansa Business Class — Frankfurt to Johannesburg